 amoxicillin versus standard of care

 We will use a generalised linear model (GLM) with identity link to estimate risks differences and the GLM with log link to estimate risk ratios for the three comparisons, adjusting for study site.
 For each comparison, we will report 95% confidence intervals (CIs) and p-values from the likelihood test.
 If outcomes are rare, or the GLM model does not converge, we will use logistic regression to estimate the treatment effect using an odds ratio.
-We will report the odds ratios with their associated 95% CIs and p-values.
+We will not perform adjustments for multiple comparisons but will report all effect sizes with their 95% CIs and p-values to facilitate appropriate interpretation of our results.

 We will perform data cleaning and analysis using Stata release 15 (Stata Corp, College station, Texas, USA).
 The statistical approach will be expanded in a detailed statistical analysis plan, which will be finalised before unblinding the study data.